-- Other disadvantage is that, after the Mark and Sweep Algorithm is run several times on a program, reachable objects end up being separated by many, small unused memory regions.
-Look at the below figure for better understanding.
+- Another disadvantage is that, after the Mark and Sweep Algorithm is run several times on a program, reachable objects end up being separated by many, small unused memory regions.
+Look at the below figure for a better understanding.

 Here white blocks denote the free memory, while the grey blocks denote the memory taken by all the reachable objects.

-Now the free segments (which are denoted by white color) are of varying size let’s say the 5 free segments are of size 1, 1, 2, 3, 5 (size in units).
+Now the free segments (which are denoted by white color) are of varying sizes let’s say the 5 free segments are of size 1, 1, 2, 3, 5 (size in units).

 Now we need to create an object which takes 10 units of memory, now assuming that memory can be allocated only in the contiguous form of blocks, the creation of an object is not possible although we have an available memory space of 12 units and it will cause OutOfMemory error.